DCGroothuizenDijkema/LeapingFrog/README.md

 ## Building

-The programme can be built with the provided Makefile and nmake, with the following command:
+The library was developed with MSVC, can be built with the provided Makefile and nmake, with the following command:

 ```shell
 nmake all